cmeza432/academic-kickstart/content/authors/admin/_index.md

 ---

 Carlos Meza is currently a student at The University of Texas at Arlington pursuing a bachelor degree in Computer Science for Software Engineer and graduates in December of 2019.
-Projects include working with C++ and GTK+, Android Studio using Java and MySql, Bluetooth Tire Caps using Pybluez Python and MySql.
-Interest include Data Mining, Machine Learning, Signal Processing.
+Projects include working with C++ and GTK+, Android Studio using Java and MySql, Bluetooth Tire Caps using Pybluez library in Python and MySql.
+Interest include Data Mining, Machine Learning and Signal Processing.